reactor81/verblingFlux3/README.md

 3) run 'npm run webserver' to start webserver

-4) Make sure you are properly dressed. the Rebel Alliance #StarChat is broadcast throughout the known universe.
+4) Make sure you are properly dressed.
+The Rebel Alliance #StarChat is broadcast throughout the known universe.

 5) Navigate to http://localhost:5000/submissions/verbling/index.html in Chrome (Chrome on Windows 7 tested, no other WebRTC enabled browsers were tested..).